 Prenuptial agreements are daunting to bring up to one’s significant other and many individuals fear bringing up the topic.
-Many individuals worry that the prenuptial discussion will cause problems, such as making their significant other feel as if they are not trusted or as if there is an anticipation of a divorce via a lack of commitment.
+Many individuals worry that the prenuptial discussion will cause problems, such as making their significant other feel as if they are not trusted or as if there is an anticipation of a divorce in Ohio via a lack of commitment.
 However, research has shown that having a prenuptial agreement may in fact strengthen a relationship.
 Did you know that According to a survey of the American Academy of Matrimonial Lawyers (AAML), 63 percent of divorce attorneys say they’ve seen an increase in prenuptial agreements over recent years?
 This is NOT just a male thing either.
 Forty-six percent of these lawyers also noted an increase in the number of women initiating requests for prenuptials.

 Moreover, there are benefits that may arise from having a prenuptial such as: